pixel.gif (35 bytes)

 Send your resume to 1000's of recruiters

-Human Resources Management
+Human Resources Management Trainee

-Review the description.
-A number of the underlined keywords have links to interview questions for that keyword or job function.
+Review the job description for a Human Resources Management Trainee.
+The underlined keywords link to interview questions for that keyword or job function.

 Description: The Human Resources Management Trainee learns the daily operations and the overall role of the Human Resources department as a strategic business partner within logistics operations.
 The successful candidate will: